mkdocstrings/griffe/README.md

     - [ ] Mecanism to cache APIs?
 Should users version them, or store them somewhere (docs)?
     - [ ] Ability to return warnings (things that are not backward-compatibility-friendly)
     - [ ] List of things to consider for warnings
-        - [ ] Multiple positional-or-keyword arguments
+        - [ ] Multiple positional-or-keyword parameters
         - [ ] Public imports in public modules
         - [ ] Private things made public through imports/assignments
         - [ ] Too many public things?
 Generally annoying.
 Configuration?
     - [ ] Ability to compare two APIs to return breaking changes
     - [ ] List of things to consider for breaking changes
-        - [ ] Changed position of positional only argument
+        - [ ] Changed position of positional only parameter
-        - [ ] Changed position of positional or keyword argument
+        - [ ] Changed position of positional or keyword parameter
-        - [ ] Changed type of argument
+        - [ ] Changed type of parameter
         - [ ] Changed type of public module attribute
         - [ ] Changed return type of a public function/method
-        - [ ] Added argument without a default value
+        - [ ] Added parameter without a default value
-        - [ ] Removed keyword-only argument without a default value, without **kwargs to swallow it
+        - [ ] Removed keyword-only parameter without a default value, without **kwargs to swallow it
-        - [ ] Removed positional-only argument without a default value, without *args to swallow it
+        - [ ] Removed positional-only parameter without a default value, without *args to swallow it
         - [ ] Removed positional-or_keyword argument without a default value, without *args and **kwargs to swallow it
         - [ ] Removed public module/class/function/method/attribute
         - [ ] All of the previous even when parent is private (could be publicly imported or assigned somewhere),